-Concentrates and Syrups; Marketing Programs.
+Concentrates, Syrups and Marketing Programs.
 The Company's business consists primarily of the production, marketing and distribution of soft drink products of The Coca-Cola Company, which is the sole owner of the secret formulas under which the primary components (either concentrates or syrups) of its soft drink products are manufactured.
 Accordingly, the Company purchases a substantial majority of its requirements of concentrates and syrups from The Coca-Cola Company in the ordinary course of its business.
-The prices of these concentrates and syrups are generally set by The Coca-Cola Company from time to time in its discretion.
-The following table summarizes the significant transactions between the Company and The Coca-Cola Company during 2003:
+The prices of these concentrates and syrups are generally set by The Coca-Cola Company from time to time at its discretion.
+The following table summarizes the significant transactions between the Company and The Coca-Cola Company during fiscal year 2004:

-Transactions Amount millions) Payments by the Company for concentrate, syrup, sweetener and other miscellaneous purchases \$ 284.3 Payments by the Company for local media .2 Payments by the Company for customer marketing programs 50.5 Payments by the Company for cold drink equipment parts 4.4 Marketing funding support payments to the Company 53.4 Fountain delivery and equipment repair fees paid to the Company 7.2 Local media and presence marketing support provided by The Coca-Cola Company on the Company's behalf 13.0
+Transactions Amount millions) Payments by the Company for concentrate, syrup, sweetener and other miscellaneous purchases \$ 287.2 Marketing funding support payments to the Company 31.3 Payments by the Company for customer marketing programs 39.3 Payments by the Company for cold drink equipment parts 4.0 Fountain delivery and equipment repair fees paid to the Company 7.6 Local media and presence marketing support provided by The Coca-Cola Company on the Company's behalf 12.9

 Piedmont Coca-Cola Bottling Partnership.
-On July 2, 1993, Piedmont Coca-Cola Bottling Partnership (the "Partnership") was formed by wholly owned subsidiaries of the Company and The Coca-Cola Company to distribute and market finished bottle, can and fountain beverage products under trademarks of The Coca-Cola Company and other third party licensors in portions of North Carolina, South Carolina, Virginia and Georgia.
+On July 2, 1993, Piedmont Coca-Cola Bottling Partnership (the "Partnership") was formed by wholly owned subsidiaries of the Company and The Coca-Cola Company to distribute and market finished bottle, can and fountain beverage products under trademarks of The Coca-Cola Company and other third party licensors primarily in portions of North Carolina and South Carolina.
 Initially, the Company and The Coca-Cola Company each beneficially owned a 50% interest in the Partnership.
-On January 2, 2002, The Coca-Cola Company sold a 4.651% beneficial interest in the Partnership to the Company for \$10 million, increasing the Company's beneficial interest in the Partnership to 54.651%.
-On March 28, 2003, the Company purchased an additional interest of 22.675% in the Partnership for \$53.5 million.
-As a result of this additional purchase, the Company now beneficially owns a 77.326% interest in the Partnership and The Coca-Cola Company beneficially owns a 22.674% interest in the Partnership.
-The prices for the interests in the Partnership purchased by the Company were the result of arms-length negotiations between the Company and The Coca-Cola Company.
+The Company currently beneficially owns a 77.326% interest in the Partnership and The Coca-Cola Company beneficially owns a 22.674% interest in the Partnership.
 The initial term of the Partnership is through 2018, subject to early termination as a result of certain events.
 Each partner's interest is subject to certain limitations on transfer, rights of first refusal and other purchase rights upon the occurrence of specified events.

 The Company manufactures and packages products and manages the Partnership pursuant to a management agreement.
 In connection with the management agreement, the Company receives a fee based on total case sales, reimbursement for its out-of-pocket expenses and reimbursement for sales branch, divisional and certain other expenses.
 The term of the management agreement is through 2018, subject to early termination in the event of certain change in control events, a termination of the Partnership or a material default by either party.
-During 2003, the Company received management fees of \$17.6 million from the Partnership.
+During fiscal year 2004, the Company received management fees of \$20.8 million from the

+Partnership.
 The Company sells product at cost to the Partnership.
-These sales amounted to \$67.6 million in 2003.
+These sales amounted to \$77.2 million in fiscal year 2004.
 The Company subleases various fleet and vending equipment to the Partnership at cost.
-These sublease rentals amounted to \$8.4 million in 2003.
+These sublease rentals amounted to \$8.7 million in fiscal year 2004.
 The Partnership also subleases various fleet and vending equipment to the Company at cost.
-These sublease rentals amounted to \$.2 million during fiscal year 2003.
+These sublease rentals amounted to \$.2 million during fiscal year 2004.